KyrolosMagdy/pero.kero01-gmail.com/README.md

 **Note: these notes provided by Me Kyrolos Magdy**

-We didn't used any kind of liberaries here but if I was asked to improve this code here is what I well do
+if I was asked to improve this code here is what I well do:

-1- implement react-router
+1- implement react-router.

-2- add style-components
+2- add style-components (and more css improvements).

-3- implement tokens and session managment in a more secure manners
+3- implement tokens and session management in a more secure manners.

+4- add lazy-loader (so we can only render what the user will see and use and not the whole app).

+5- I would recommend using redux-saga for managing states.